-Miami Search Warrant Attorneys
+Miami Search Warrant Lawyer

 A search warrant is a legal document that grants law enforcement the right to enter a premises to search it for evidence to support a criminal investigation.
 Much like an arrest requires a valid arrest warrant, the search of an individual’s home, vehicle, or other personal property such as a cell phone or computer requires a valid search warrant.
 Also like an arrest warrant, a search warrant is granted by a neutral judge and contains information about the individual or premises to be searched.
 For example, a warrant to search a home must contain the home’s address.
 In many cases, search warrants also include a window of time during a 24-hour period during which law enforcement may search the premises described in the warrant.
-If your home, your vehicle, or any other piece of your property was searched by law enforcement, whether they had a warrant to do so or not, speak with our team of experienced Miami search warrant attorneys about your rights.
+If your home, your vehicle, or any other piece of your property was searched by law enforcement, whether they had a warrant to do so or not, speak with our team of experienced Miami search warrant lawyers about your rights.

 Your Rights During a Search of your Property